+- two different SMTC periodicities for SMTCs per frequency layer for UE in RRC_IDLE/RRC_INACTIVE/RRC_CONNECTED;

+- up to 7 SMTCs for UE in RRC_IDLE/RRC_INACTIVE for the (quasi-)Earth fixed cells, including the SMTC of the serving cell, where the UE down-selects the closest SMTCs based on implementation and UE capability.

 NW-controlled adjustment of SMTCs can be based on UE assistance information reported in RRC_CONNECTED.
+The UE may be configured to report the closest reference locations to assist configuration SMTC and measurement gap.
 A UE in RRC_IDLE/RRC_INACTIVE can adjust SMTCs based on its location and assistance information in SIB19.

 UE assistance information consists of the service link propagation delay difference(s) between serving the cell and neighbour cell(s).